|

 Now, we’re not talking about letting all these comments and comparisons get to your head.
 Instead, see if you can surround your child with other kids who are already using the potty.

 Or you could enroll her in preschool, even if for a few hours, and let the teachers know that you want her to feel like potty training is normal and common.
-You can also read potty training books for toddlers so that she feels like other kids are going through the same experiences.
+You can also read potty training books so that she feels like other kids are going through the same experiences.

 She might not take to potty training if she only hears about it from you.
 But when she sees other kids using the potty regularly, she might be more willing to give it a try.